ben/writings/rebase.md

 ![](public-e.png)

+Now she's ready to keep working, or push her work to the origin.

-Your teammate Bill has it easier; his `master` doesn't have any extra commits on it:
+Your teammate Bill has it easier; his `master` doesn't have any extra commits on it.
+Here's what his repository looks like after the fetch:

 ![](public-f.png)

-So all he has to do is change his `master` branch to point to `origin/master`:
+So all he has to do is change his `master` branch to point to `origin/master`.

-	$ git reset --hard origin/master
+	$ git rebase origin/master

 ![](public-g.png)

 ## Fin

 By now it should be clear that this isn't just another feature.
-It's transformative, and changes the way you relate to version control.
+It changes the way you relate to version control.

-VCS tools used to be write-only, like a typewriter – once the ink hit the paper, the only options you had were to keep typing or throw the page away.
+VCS tools used to be write-only, like a typewriter – once the ink hit the paper, the only options you had were to keep typing or start over.
 The ability to rebase is like getting a text editor.
-Now you can fix typos, check your spelling, and even restructure entire documents before it becomes permanent.
+Now you can fix typos, check your spelling, and even restructure your entire document before it becomes permanent.
-Now your history is rewritable, and you have the power to make it better.
+Now your history is editable, and you have the power to make it better.

 Rebase isn't without its downsides, though.
-It can help make the history more linear and understandable, but it also erases the messiness, the record of *what actually happened* while the software was being developed.
+It can help make the log graph more linear and understandable, but it also erases the messiness, the record of *what actually happened* while the software was being developed.
+History, as they say, is written by the victors.

 No matter which side of this debate you come down on, the good news here is that **you** are the one in charge of your history.
 Do you want periodic merges in your log, or do you prefer it to be linear?
 Do you want an accurate history of what happened, or an idealized legend of correct actions?
 It's entirely up to you.

-**TODO:** references
+## What do I do now?
+Make yourself a cup of tea.
+Oh, you mean with rebase?
+Here are some places to start:

+* The Git documentation is excellent: http://git-scm.com/docs/git-rebase.html
+* The Git Book has a great section on rebasing as well: http://git-scm.com/book/en/Git-Branching-Rebasing